 For the Filling:

 - 1/2 pound ground beef, or a mix of ground beef and lamb

-- ½ tsp. sweet paprika or ground cayenne pepper (optional)
+- Optional: 1/2 teaspoon sweet paprika or ground cayenne pepper

-- 4 cups water plus 1 tsp. salt, or beef bouillon
+- 4 cups water plus 1 teaspoon salt (or beef bouillon)

 - To make the dough yourself, slowly mix together the flour, eggs, and salt with a fork.
 Slowly knead in enough water to make a firm, uniform dough.
 Roll it out into thin sheets with a rolling pin on a floured surface, or use a pasta machine to make sheets of dough.
 If you're using wonton wrappers, take them out of the refrigerator and lay them out on a clean surface until they reach room temperature and soften.

 - Grate the onion finely and squeeze out the extra liquid in a fine wire strainer.
 Put the ground meat and spices together with the onion in a large bowl and knead them together for several minutes.
 Classic 'mantı' calls for salt and black pepper, and sometimes parsley, but you can add other spices, too.
 Experiment and find what you like best.

 - Using the tip of a sharp knife, cut the sheets of dough or wonton wrappers into small squares.
 You can start with squares about the size of postage stamps.
 Place a piece of the filling about the size of a chickpea in the center of each square.

 - Starting with the first square, use your fingers to pinch together two opposite corners in the center over the filling.
 Then, pinch together the other two corners at the center.
 Your finished dumpling should have a star pattern with all the corners pinched together at the center.
 Repeat this will all the squares.